ISTASTrack: Bridging ANN and SNN via ISTA Adapter for RGB-Event Tracking: Related Works

 \subsection{Sparse Coding Model for Multimodal Fusion}

 Sparse coding \cite{elad_sparse_2010} is a classical representation learning framework that represents input signals as a sparse linear combination of atoms from an overcomplete dictionary.
 It offers a framework to capture the underlying structure or essential features of the data using a compact representation.
-In multimodal settings, it facilitates the separation of shared and modality-specific features, making it well suited for multimodal decomposition and fusion.

-Traditional sparse coding problems are typically solved by iterative optimization algorithms such as the ISTA \cite{daubechies_iterative_2004}, approximate message passing (AMP) \cite{donoho_messagepassing_2009}, and alternating direction method of multipliers (ADMM) \cite{boyd_distributed_2011}.
-With the rise of deep learning, algorithm unfolding (or unrolling) \cite{gregor_learning_2010, monga_algorithm_2021} has emerged as an effective strategy to transform these iterative procedures to interpretable deep network architectures, embedding domain knowledge into learning.
-This model-driven approach has demonstrated success across various computational imaging tasks, including image restoration \cite{bertocchi_deep_2020, mou_deep_2022, wang_event_2020}, super-resolution \cite{deng_deep_2020, yu_learning_2023}, and image reconstruction \cite{liu_sensing_2023}.
+Sparse coding problems are typically solved by iterative optimization algorithms such as the iterative shrinkage-thresholding algorithm (ISTA) \cite{daubechies_iterative_2004}, approximate message passing \cite{donoho_messagepassing_2009}, and alternating direction method of multipliers \cite{boyd_distributed_2011}.
+With the rise of deep learning, algorithm unfolding (or unrolling) \cite{gregor_learning_2010, monga_algorithm_2021} has emerged as an effective strategy to transform these iterative procedures into interpretable deep network architectures.
+This model-driven approach has demonstrated success across various computational imaging tasks, including image restoration \cite{wang_event_2020}, super-resolution \cite{yu_learning_2023}, and image reconstruction \cite{liu_sensing_2023}.

-In the context of multimodal fusion, many works design deep sparse coding models to extract task-specific features from each modality.
-For example, CU-Net \cite{deng_deep_2021} proposed a multimodal convolutional sparse coding model to split the common information shared among different modalities for image restoration and fusion.
-Similarly, Marivani \etal \cite{marivani_designing_2022a} used the method of multipliers to design CNNs.
-Deng \etal. \cite{deng_interpretable_2023} formulated multimodal image registration as a disentangled convolutional sparse coding model and unfolded its optimization into an interpretable network to separate registration-relevant and irrelevant features across modalities.
-Li \etal \cite{li_learning_2023} proposed to learn sparse and discriminative multimodal features for finger recognition.
+In the context of multimodal fusion, sparse coding facilitates the separation of shared and modality-specific features.
+Many studies design deep sparse coding models to extract task-specific features from each modality.
+For example, Deng \etal propose a multimodal convolutional sparse coding model to extract the common information for image restoration and fusion \cite{deng_deep_2021}.
+They further formulate multimodal image registration as a disentangled convolutional sparse coding model to separate registration-relevant and irrelevant features across modalities \cite{deng_interpretable_2023}.
+Li \etal propose to learn sparse and discriminative multimodal features for finger recognition \cite{li_learning_2023}.